 Getting to Winter Park, CO

-The Best Way to Get to Winter Park - The Winter Park Express!
+The Best Way to Get to Winter Park from Denver - The Winter Park Express!

 Although it's not yet open, we're super-excited about the Winter Park Express.
 Beginning on January 7th, passengers can take a 2 hour ride on the Amtrak Winter Park Express directly from Denver's Union Station to Winter Park resort.